tiantz17/CARA/README.md

 | GraphDTA       	| 0.22 ± 0.01	| 0.24 ± 0.01	| 15.20 ± 2.04 |

-### 3.3 Leaderboard of VS-All task under the FS scenario
+### 3.3 Leaderboard of the VS-All task under the FS scenario

 | Strategy | Method | EF@1% | SR@1% (%) |